 |---|---|---|---|

-Commission isn't the place to shave pennies.
+Watch out for cheap commission rates.
+The signal usually shows up not at the listing-agreement table, but weeks later — lockbox-only showings, slow email responses, no real pricing strategy.
 A listing agent who drops a point but doesn't pay for professional photos, staging consultation, MLS video, and a three-week offer-date campaign will cost you far more than the 'savings' in final sale price.
 The right question isn't 'what's your rate' — it's 'what does your rate actually buy me.'

-— Craig Johnston, REALTOR® · Macdonald Realty · Tri-Cities resident 44+ years
+— Craig Johnston, REALTOR® · The MACNABS at Royal LePage Elite West · Burke Mountain resident

 Whether you're a first-time buyer trying to master the rules or a move-up family planning your next step, a 30-minute strategy call maps out exactly what applies to your situation.